NSU study circle 6: Nordic Environmental Ethics

 • Lara Tickle: Is there a Nordic hunting ethic?
 Examining the evolution of a common hunting ethos in Sweden.

 • Linnea Luuppala: Ethics of Ecological Restoration: A Nordic Perspective

 • Helena Siipi & Polaris Koi: Ethically relevant factors of climate nudges in the Nordic context

-• Mikko M. Puumala: Nordic Welfare State and the Moral Demandingness of Consent
+• Mikko M. Puumala: Climate Change, Nordic Welfare State, and the Moral Demandingness of Compliance

 • Lauri Lahikainen & Tuuli Hirvilammi: How to Compromise in Defense of Our Earth: Environmental Virtues and Hard Ecological Limits in the Nordic Eco-Welfare State

 • Anders Melin: Energy policy-making and ecofeminism: a critical analysis of normative assumptions in the contemporary Swedish political debate on energy production and consumption

 Break 30 minutes – a virtual wall for gathering outdoor break photos